IgniteUI/ignite-ui/src/css/frameworks/bootstrap3/README.txt

 =====================
-Bootstrao 3 framework
+Bootstrap 3 framework
 =====================

 ==== SHARED STYLES ====

 *** bootstrap3/_shared-styles/less ***
-This folder contain shared .LESS styles between all jQuery UI related themes, those files are important for all bootstrap3 themes
+This folder contain shared .SCSS styles between all bootstrap4 related themes, those files are important for all bootstrap3 themes

-less/infragistics-igniteui-theme.less - Contain all style for ignite UI components less/jquery-ui-structure.less -  Contain all structure styles for jQuery UI components less/jquery-ui-theme.less -  Contain all theme styles for jQuery UI components less/jquery-ui-overrides.less -  Contain all styles, that are needed, in order to make ignite UI component's to work properly witch jQueryUI components
+less/icons-styles.less - Contain all style for webfont icons

+less/jquery-ui-structure.less -  Contain all structure styles for jQuery UI components

+less/jquery-ui-theme.less -  Contain all theme styles for jQuery UI components

+less/jquery-ui-overrides.less -  Contain all styles, that are needed, in order to make ignite UI component's to work properly witch jQueryUI components.

 ==== THEMES ====

 *** bootstrap3/themes/ ***
-Contain all theme related to bootstrap 3
+Contain all theme related to Bootstrap 3 framework

-- Bootstrap3 Themes:
+- Bootstrap 3 Themes:
 1. default
 2. flatly
 3. yeti